What is Application Security Posture Management (ASPM)?

 Why is Application Security Posture Management (ASPM) important?

-ASPM emerged to address the evolving complexities of modern software applications, emerging regulatory demands, and the silos between disparate testing and development tools that create friction and risk.
+ASPM emerged to address the evolving complexities of modern application development, emerging regulatory demands, and the silos between disparate testing and development tools that create friction and risk.

 Five key value outcomes of Application Security Posture Management